mmichlin66/mmichlin66.github.io/mimbl/rendering-html.md

 function Foo() { return <div>Hello</div> }
 mim.mount( <Foo/>);
-// Produces a <div> element with the "Hello" string (text node) - Foo is a functional component in JSX expression
+// Produces a <div> element with the "Hello" string (text node) - Foo is a functional component in a JSX expression
 ```

 The above examples demonstrate the rules that Mimbl uses when producing HTML from the content provided to it.
 The following sections will discuss these rules in more detail and will provide more involved examples.